pires/docker-logstash/README.md

 Here you will find a Dockerfile for assembling a Logstash container that listens over secure Lumberjack protocol.
 I made this so that I could [easily cluster ELK on top of Kubernetes](https://github.com/pires/kubernetes-elk-cluster).

-[runit](http://smarden.org/runit/) will make sure that your service runs on container start-up and supervises it.
-In case the service dies, ```runit``` brings it back to life.
-Cool, ain't it?

 ## Pre-requisites

 * Docker (test with boot2docker v1.5.0)